ehsansh84/resume/resume.md

 >#### ASP.NET Web developer `Lots of web sites for people and companies` Apr 2010 – Sep 2012

 >#### Senior Backend developer and strategy implementation `Currency signals` 2018
 >Currency signals is a project to release buy/sell signals for Binance platform.
 There are daemons that analyze 1600 crypto currencies based on some strategies using different indicators to find buy/sell signals.
-You can see the results on a web panel and filter them as you wish.
+The results could be seen on a web panel and be filtered as you wish.

 ### Personal Projects
 >#### [KM Rest](https://github.com/ehsansh84/km-rest.git)